Vermont Senate passes comprehensive legalization amendment!

-The previous year, the Rand Corporation presented a legislatively-commissioned in-depth report on marijuana legalization and regulation options in Vermont.
-The 2015 report noted that about 80,000 Vermonters regularly consume marijuana, and they spend about $175 million each year buying cannabis.
-RAND researchers estimated Vermont could generate $20 million to $75 million annually in taxes by regulating cannabis.
+In 2015, the Rand Corporation presented a legislatively commissioned in-depth report on marijuana legalization and regulation options in Vermont.
+The report noted that about 80,000 Vermonters regularly consume marijuana, and they spend about $175 million each year buying cannabis.

-In 2016, the Vermont Legislature agreed to improve the medical marijuana law by passing S. 14, an MPP-supported bill that would enable patients with glaucoma or chronic pain to qualify for the program.
+In 2016, the Vermont Legislature and then-Gov. Peter Shumlin agreed to improve the medical marijuana law by passing S. 14, an MPP-supported bill that enables patients with glaucoma or chronic pain to qualify for the program.
 (Previously, the standard was “severe pain” — a much higher standard than “chronic pain.”)
 The new law also reduced the required minimum provider-patient relationship period from six months to three months and included other small, yet positive, changes.
-Gov. Peter Shumlin signed the bill into law on June 6, and it went into effect July 1.

 In 2014, MPP worked with the legislature to expand Vermont’s law so more patients can benefit from safe, legal access.
 S. 247, sponsored by Sen. Jeanette White (D-Windham), passed the House and Senate and was signed by Gov. Shumlin May 27.
 This change in law eliminated the cap of 1,000 patients who were allowed to access dispensaries.
 It also allowed naturopaths to certify patients, allowed dispensaries to deliver marijuana to patients, and called for a study of the potential impacts of legalization and regulation.
 To view the rules for the Vermont Marijuana Program (VMP), please visit the Vermont Criminal Information Center website.